AustinDidierTran/sportfolios-stable/README.md

 Don't forget to change `username` and `password` for the right parameters.

-Finally, you will need to edit one line in the files `docker-compose.dev.yml` and `docker-compose.prod.yml` to match the previously chosen databse `password`:
+Finally, you will need to edit one line in the files `docker-compose.dev.yml` and `docker-compose.prod.yml` to match the previously chosen database `password`:

 ```yml
 POSTGRES_PASSWORD: password